COVID-19 Response and Resources

 4/27/2020 UPDATE: President Dr. John Fozard gives an update on the Fall 2020 semester.
 Please watch that video here.

 3/17/2020 UPDATE: All CAS (Traditional) classes will be online for the remainder of the Spring 2020 semester (3/16/20-5/1/20).
 All CAGS (Adult Online and Weekly On-Ground) classes will be online from 3/16/20-5/31/20.
 Also, to protect our students, MACU will be closing residential housing for the remainder of the Spring 2020 semester beginning on Monday, March 23, 2020 at 5 p.m.
 For more information please read refer to this COVID-19 FAQ sheet.
 A lmessage from

 3/16/2020 UPDATE: MACU's fifth annual Dream Scholarship Gala, which was originally scheduled for April 2, 2020, has been postponed due to concerns regarding the coronavirus.
 We will announce a new date as soon as it is decided on.

+3/12/2020 UPDATE: Mid-America Christian University is transitioning all on-campus classes to an online learning environment for a two-week period following Spring Break, beginning Monday, March 23 through Friday, April 3.
 The decision comes as a part of MACU’s efforts to provide a healthy and safe campus environment for students, faculty, staff and guests during the worldwide outbreak of COVID-19.
 There are no suspected cases of COVID-19 on or near the MACU campus.

 If an extended period of online learning is warranted, a decision will be announced prior to April 3.

 Students are encouraged to remain home during the two-week period after Spring Break.
 MACU’s residence halls, student center, library, dining hall and other areas of student support will remain open to serve as regularly scheduled.